 It has been 10 years since the Prince of Wales married Camilla Parker-Bowles at Windsor Guildhall.
-After 10 years the marriage seems as strong as every and I personally think that HRH The Duchess of Cornwall is an excellent companion and spouse for her husband.
-This marriage was not without controversy and many were against this marriage and are against the Duchess of becoming queen upon the succession to the throne by the Prince of Wales.
+After 10 years the marriage seems as strong as ever and I personally think that HRH The Duchess of Cornwall is an excellent companion and spouse for her husband.
+This marriage was not without controversy and many were not only against this marriage they are against the Duchess of Cornwall becoming queen upon the succession to the throne by the Prince of Wales.

 There is enough love to go around for both of them.
 In my life one of the things that gives me meaning is seeking healing.
 I long for people to heal on the inside and I long to help heal the discord between people.
 A lot of time has passed and it is time to heal the rift between those that support the Duchess of Cornwall and those that still remember fondly Diana, Princess of Wales.
 For me the bigger picture is the future of the monarchy.
 And as I said at the conclusion of my series, Survival of Monarchies, the monarch rules by the will of the people and if the divide continues and is very vocal it could have a negative affect on the monarchy.